djriefler/Scribble/README.md

        }
     }

-Next, ScribbleManager must register the class and pass a license key for verification:

-    ScribbleManager.registerScribbleManager(with: myClassInstance, registeredLicenseKey: "abcdefg")
+If the license key verification is successful, the callback function didLicenseVerificationSucceed() will be called so lets add that
 To initiate pairing with the Scribble Pen or Stylus:

     ScribbleManager.startPairing()